 He has focused his analytics work in baseball on defense and has authored or co-authored four volumes of The Fielding Bible.

-and is the author of Numbers Don't Lie: The Biggest Numbers in Yankees History (published by Triumph Books in June 2016).
+Numbers Don't Lie: The Biggest Numbers in Yankees History was published by Triumph Books in 2016.

 Peter Gammons serves as on-air and online analyst for MLB Network, MLB.com and NESN (New England Sports Network).

 He is the 56th recipient of the J. G. Taylor Spink Award for outstanding baseball writing given by the BBWAA (Baseball Writers Association of America).

 Rob Neyer has been a working writer for 25 years, and most recently has contributed to The New York Times, Vice Sports, and Complex.

 When he's not writing, he's thinking about not writing.
 Rob will live in Portland, Oregon for as long as they let him.